pixilab/net-blocks/README.md

 `chmod u+x *.sh`

-`sudo ./install.sh <license-server-domain-or-ip>`
+`sudo ./install.sh`

-Make sure the script makes it all the way to "••• Examine output above, make sure you see your license key's serial number", and do so.
-If not, examint the output for errors and correct the script as necessary.
+Make sure the script makes it all the way to "••• DONE!".
+If not, examine the output for errors and correct script and files as necessary to complete the installation.

+If the output shown at the end of the script run does not include your Blocks license number, you need to obtain a license from PIXILAB.
+That license is delivered as a file, which is then (after being transferred to the server) imported like this:

+`cmu --import --file <filename>`

+Verify that the license is imported OK using the command `cmu --list`, which should now show your license number.

+Next, set up the domain name to be used, along with a SSL certificate (HTTPS) for your domain.
+This assumes that a DNS entry has been established, as mentioned above, pointing your domain name to your newly created server.

 `sudo ./add-domain.sh _blocks-server-domain-name_`